 In 1995 a vacancy came up for Soccer Administrator with the Australian Capital Territory Soccer Federation (ACTSF).
 I was fortunate to be appointed and worked under manual systems for the first year.
 In 1996 we upgraded to a computer system to improve all operations.
 During this time due to other staff turnovers I gained experience in all areas of administration and management.
 I was primarily responsible for youth soccer but was actively involved in senior soccer as well.

 I retired from assigning and took on the role of Tournament Director/Manager for the Kanga Cup with the number of teams increasing to over 200.
 Teams came from all over Australia and overseas including USA, Russia, England, Fiji, New Zealand, Georgia, Japan, Argentina plus many others.

 1996 saw our old office at Sports House, Hackett move to modern offices at Football House, Deakin with the Australian National Women's Soccer Federation in the office next door.
+Not to mention the Canberra Cosmos team in the National League here as well.
+The team had several coaches over the years including Johnny Warren and Tom Sermanni.
 New modern computers were provided and we entered the age of designing and operating a Federation website.

 Presentation night manual systems were replaced with a PowerPoint presentation for all league awards and player of the year.
 Professional Annual Reports were designed and distributed to all clubs.